 When will the new EU Packaging Regulation come into force?

-If you have any other comments on the development or would like to discuss it, please feel free to send us a message.
+If you have any other comments on the development or would like to discuss them, please feel free to send us a message.
+In case of questions or if you need support with your packaging EPR, our team of experts is always happy to assist!

 Easily manage the PPWR across Europe with ecosistant